coder187/ci_ms3_cookbook/TESTING.md

-Project - Backend Development - Code Institute
+Project - Data Centric Development - Code Institute

 ## Testing

 ### W3C Validators
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 Please note, that the edit_recipe page has a small number of errors which I believe are due to 1. materialize css and 2. the dynamic creation of controls are runtime.
-I will come back to fix these.
+I will come back to fix these.Data Centric Development

 *   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/)
     * [Home Page](https://raw.githubusercontent.com/coder187/ci_ms3_cookbook/main/supp/images/screenie/home.png)